KM3NeT/KM3io.jl/README.md

 To access the actual PMT rates and flags (e.g. for high-rate veto or FIFO status), the `s.frames` can be used (TODO).

+### TODOs

+These are mostly low-hanging fruits, so feel free to contribute! `;)`

+- [ ] Best track selection (cf. the implementation in [km3io](https://git.km3net.de/km3py/km3io/-/blob/b71300ff1364394d01323a732585f0a8dae303b1/src/km3io/tools.py#L203) or [KM3NeT Dataformat](https://git.km3net.de/common/km3net-dataformat/-/blob/881972133aa0fda809d06c97d9736d346dd35efb/tools/reconstruction.hh#L374), latter being much more closer to the Julia implementation since we don't need all the fancy masking/slicing magic as in Python)
+- [ ] Hit calibration for the offline format: fairly straight forward
+- [ ] Event+Summaryslice matching: for a given event, return the correct summaryslice to be able to query the most recent PMT rates
+- [ ] Optimise type hierarchy
+- [ ] Examples!